Danea Alexandria Gray

 Teri Ann Carty

-Teri Ann is a Vinyasa based teacher and received her Hatha teaching certification at the Yandara Yoga Institute in Baja, Mexico.
-She then travelled to India, Bali, Thailand and the UK to deepen her knowledge as practitioner and a teacher.
+Teri Ann is a Vinyasa-based teacher and received her Hatha teaching certification at the Yandara Yoga Institute in Baja, Mexico.
+She then travelled to India, Bali, Thailand, and the UK to deepen her practitioner and teacher knowledge.
 Teri Ann encourages her students to focus on their journey wherever it begins and to stay present in their practice.
 Her spirituality permeates all her classes giving her students the opportunity to open up and connect to their own inner flow.
-She has also studied under the kundalini and sivanada based lineages.
+She has also studied under the kundalini and Sivananda-based lineages.

-Hassan was convinced to join a friend for his first yoga class, over 8 years ago, and hasn’t looked back since.
-Having suffered with chronic back and sleep issues for as long as he could remember, he quickly saw the benefits [and relief] from the practice.
+Hassan was convinced to join a friend for his first yoga class over 8 years ago and hasn’t looked back since.
+Having suffered from chronic back and sleep issues for as long as he could remember, he quickly saw the practice’s benefits [and relief].
 After years of an almost daily commitment to yoga, in 2013, he decided to take his practice to the next level and completed a 200hr CYA certified teacher training.
-Since then he has maintained a committed teaching and practice schedule.
+Since then, he has maintained a committed teaching and practice schedule.

-Hassan has a direct approach to the physical practice; focusing on balance and control within movement to challenge the body while maintaining steadiness of breath and intention.
+Hassan has a direct approach to physical practice, focusing on balance and control within the movement to challenge the body while maintaining steadiness of breath and intention.
 His goal is to create an environment where each student can develop at their own pace and discover new abilities by adding elements of strengthening and playfulness.

 Founder of Iam Yoga, Director of Blu Matter Project, and self-confessed type-A yoga gurl, Linda Malone loves teaching and talking about the power of movement and the body all day long!
 Having completed an 800-hour Yoga Alliance Teaching Training and courses in yoga anatomy with Susi Hately-Aldous and mindfulness meditation with Frank Jude Boccio you cannot help but leave Linda’s hybrid classes, workshops, training and retreats physically motivated and mentally inspired!